beartype/plum/README.md

 'float added'
 ```

-To avoid this behaviour, to keep the methods belong to a class separate to one
+To avoid this behaviour, to keep the methods belonging to a class separate to one
 definition, it is recommended to create a  separate dispatcher for every class:

 ```python